In this article, you'll learn to identify a 'Catalan masia' through 17 of its most important elements.

 9. Worked stone arches

-This added a sense of opulence and grandeur to these otherwise rustic properties.
+Worked stone arches add a sense of opulence and grandeur to masias.

 Up to the 16th century, most masías featured a voussoir arch (wedge-shaped stones and a central keystone).
-While later masias often feature this type of stone arch doorway, most masías built featured a lint (a horizontal beam or worked stone).
+Later on, masias started to be built with horizontal lintels above the main door.

 10. Small, scarce and upstairs windows

-Most masías have very few windows, particularly on the ground floor.
+Most masías have few windows, particularly on the ground floor.

-The lack of windows helped to insulate themselves against cold in winter and the oppressive heat in summer, as well as providing for extra security, either when under attack or to protect against theft.
+The lack of windows helped to insulate them against cold in winter and the heat in summer, as well as providing for extra security.

 11. Thick walls